RubenEschauzier/quweda_link_queue_content_analysis/content/results.md

 We observe that queries with high queue occupancy have a higher percentage of <em class="keyword">cMatch</em> links and, on average, have more than one type of link in the queue for 50% of the query execution time.
 On the other hand, queries with low queue occupancy have a higher occurrence rate of *contains* links and seldom have more than two types of links in the queue at a given time.

-The queries where the link queue is empty for most of the query execution time support the conclusion that current query plan optimization approaches perform poorly for LTQP [](cite:cites taelman2023evaluation).
-The authors support their conclusion using an emperical experiment on all discover queries, from our results we find that these queries indeed have a low queue occupancy.
+The queries where the link queue is empty for most of the query execution time support the conclusion of previous work that current query plan optimization approaches perform poorly for LTQP [](cite:cites taelman2023evaluation).
+The authors support their argument using an empirical experiment on all discover queries; our results find that these queries indeed have low queue occupancy.
 When the link queue is empty, but the query times out, we know that the execution of the query plan over the retrieved data causes the time out and not dereferencing discovered URIs.

-For queries with many links in the queue, we find that the queue often contains different types of links during query execution.
+For queries with many links in the queue, we find that the link queue often contains different types of links during query execution.
-This indicates that link prioritisation strategies based on link sources can influence query execution strategy during LTQP.
+This diversity of links indicates that link prioritization strategies based on link sources can influence query execution strategy during LTQP.
 Furthermore, for queries with many links to follow, the query engine discovers most links using the <em class="keyword">cMatch</em> criterion.
 The engine primarily uses <em class="keyword">cMatch</em> to traverse to other Solid pods since all data in a single pod can be retrieved using the contains, storage, and type index predicate links [](cite:cites taelman2023evaluation).
 Queries for which the link queue fills up with thousands of <em class="keyword">cMatch</em>-sourced links show that this method of pod discovery is not sufficiently selective.
 Our findings for queries with high queue occupancy contradict the conclusion of [](cite:cites taelman2023evaluation).
-This contradiction is due to the use of only discovery queries in the emperical experiment to support the statement.
+This contradiction is due to using only discovery queries in the empirical experiment to support the statement.